 Offshore wind (OSW) is an established technology in Europe, but it has not yet gained market share in the United States (U.S.).
 There is, however, increasing interest in and action supporting OSW development from many coastal states, predominantly along the Atlantic coast.
 As OSW grows in the U.S., as seems likely, it will displace existing generation assets, and depending on which assets those are, the resulting emissions from the electric power sector.
 This research explores combinations of two energy sector drivers, OSW costs and carbon dioxide (CO2) mitigation stringency, to measure the changes in the energy mix and quantify OSW’s impact on the resulting emissions.

 For this analysis, an energy system modeling approach is used to generate and explore potential energy futures.
-The approach uses The Integrated MARKAL-EFOM System (TIMES) energy system model and a database representation of the U.S. energy system called the EPAUS9rT, applying a nested parametric sensitivity analysis to represent potential futures.
+The approach uses The Integrated MARKAL-EFOM System (TIMES) energy system model and a nine-region database representation of the U.S. energy system called the EPAUS9rT, applying a nested parametric sensitivity analysis to represent potential futures.
 This sensitivity analysis allows us to explore the benefits of OSW as an energy source within the U.S. as it relates to air quality and GHG emissions reductions.
 The combinations of CO2 mitigation stringencies and OSW cost curves create vastly different energy futures with comparably different emissions profiles.
 We found that OSW was introduced at higher rates due to costs more than CO2 mitigation stringency, though both had a measurable positive impact.
 Buildout varied more by CO2 mitigation stringency at higher prices and less at lower prices.
 Additionally, we found that while CO2 mitigation led to a statistically significant reduction in all five emissions investigated, OSW capacity only led to a statistically significant reduction in CO2 and PM2.5.
 We look at results nationally, analyzing the differences in adoption of OSW and how access to this technology provides a broader range of emission reduction options for the power sector.

 Keywords